The PRINT

 All data printed to the screen is formatted by using the specific formatter for numbers,

-and "as is" for strings, while complex data will be printed out with an unique decription string.
+and "as is" for strings, while complex data will be printed out with an unique self descriptive string.

 For the numeric data, the numbers are always translated into decimal system.
 Nothing is written